TINYhr/tiny_client/README.md

 first.load! # GET /books/{first.id}.json
 first.name.present?

 # You can also navigate through all resources

-ed.books_all do |book| # It will retrieve all the books, using limit, and offset query params to query the server in batch
+Author.index_all do |author| # It will retrieve all the authors, using limit, and offset query params to paginate
- # Do something for each books
+ # Do something for each author
 end

-ed.books_in_batches(limit: 1000) do |books|
+Author.index_in_batches(limit: 1000) do |authors|
-  # retrieve books by batch of 1000
+  # retrieve authors by batch of 1000
 end

 ```

 ### Instance methods behavior

 #### load!

 It will perform a get request on the resource id and set the resource fields value to the value retrived by the response.